mobialia/jmini3d/readme.md

 cd demo-gwt
 ../gradlew appRun
 ```
-then, access it with your web browser at http://localhost:8080/jmini3d/
+then access it with your web browser at http://localhost:8080/jmini3d/

 Using JMini3d in other projects
 ===============================